sh0shin/dothier/README.md

 # dothier
 Manage dotfiles hierarchy.
-Keep all your dotfiles in a git repository and deploy it with one simple command `dothier`.
+Keep all your dotfiles in a git repository and deploy them with one simple command `dothier`...

 ## Installation
 The only supported package manger for now is [homebrew](https://brew.sh)